Treatment for Anxiety Disorders

 Synopsis of treatment for anxiety disorders:

-Most common - Sertraline (Zoloft) and paroxetine (Paxil) and citalopram (Celexa).
-These allow a low starting dose (12.5mg of Zoloft, 5mg of Paxil or Celexa) and slow titration (anxiety patients are very vulnerable to initial activation and worsening of symptoms).
-Effective ranges -- 50 to 200 mg of Zoloft, 20 to 40 mg of Paxil or Celexa.
-We routinely go much higher in OCD.
+Most common - sertraline (Zoloft), citalopram (Celexa), and escitalopram (Lexparo).
+These allow a low starting dose (12.5mg of Zoloft, 5mg of Celexa) and slow titration (anxiety patients are very vulnerable to initial activation and worsening of symptoms).
+Effective ranges: 50-200 mg of Zoloft, 20-40 mg of Celexa, and 10-20 mg of Lexapro.
+We routinely utilize much higher doses than those previously listed to treat OCD.

 Sertraline may have fewer interactions with P450 enzymes.
-Paroxetine is less activating and somewhat sedating in some patients, which can be advantageous in selected cases.
-Citalopram (Celexa) also has low interaction with P450 enzymes.
-We have experience using fluoxetine (Prozac) in very high doses (up to 120 mg/day), so it is preferred in treatment-resistant OCD.
-Though now available in generic (and therefore less expensive) form, its long duration of action and tendency to be activating undermine our ability to use it as first line treatment for all anxiety disorders.
+Citalopram (Celexa) and escitalopram (Lexapro) also have low interaction with P450 enzymes.
+We have experience using fluoxetine (Prozac) in very high doses (up to 120 mg/day), so it is often preferred in treatment-resistant OCD.
+That said, its long duration of action and tendency to be activating undermine our ability to use it as first line treatment for all anxiety disorders.
+Given its potent serotonergic properties, high-dose Lexapro (40 mg/day or even higher) is also a reasonable choice for OCD, though it can be activating, as well.
+Paroxetine is commonly used in primary care contexts, and is less activating and somewhat sedating in some patients.
+This can be advantageous in selected cases, but it also seems to more often produce weight gain and unusual cognitive effects, as well as higher rates of discomfort during discontinuation efforts.

-We rarely use benzodiazepines as first line drugs for these disorders and generally discourage prn use.
+We rarely use benzodiazepines as first line drugs for these disorders and generally discourage as needed/rescue use.
 Benzodiazepines remain widely used drugs for panic and other anxiety disorders in both primary care and mental health settings.
-While they have clear value in some circumstances, we avoid them as first line treatments because they so powerfully reinforce anxious patients' wish for some simple and quick way to avoid the distressing experience of their anxiety.
-Overcoming patients' wish to flee distressing circumstances or feelings is the bedrock of CBT and is absolutely critical to successful long-term outcomes.
-Benzodiazepines make this more difficult.
+While they have clear value in some circumstances, we avoid them as first line treatments because they so powerfully reinforce the anxious patient's wish for a simple and quick way to avoid the distressing experience of his or her anxiety.
+Overcoming this desire to flee distressing circumstances or feelings is the bedrock of CBT and is absolutely critical to successful long-term outcomes.
+Benzodiazepines often make these efforts more difficult.

 Highly specific treatments for each of these anxiety disorders have been developed and have proven efficacy in well-controlled trials.
 New data and APA guidelines now support CBT as a first line treatment for Panic Disorder.
 CBT clearly enhances long-term outcomes.